-deprecated\config\file: either NULL or the location of a deprecated configuration file
+deprecated\config\file: either NULL or the location of a deprecated configuration file This function will initialize the PKCS 11 subsystem in gnutls.
+It will read configuration files if GNUTLS\PKCS11\FLAG\AUTO is used or allow you to independently load PKCS 11 modules using gnutls\pkcs11\add\provider() if GNUTLS\PKCS11\FLAG\MANUAL is specified.

-This function will initialize the PKCS 11 subsystem in gnutls.
-It will read configuration files if GNUTLS\PKCS11\FLAG\AUTO is used or allow you to independently load PKCS 11 modules using gnutls\pkcs11\add\provider() if GNUTLS\PKCS11\FLAG\ MANUAL is specified.
+You don't need to call this function since GnuTLS 3.3.0 because it is being called during the first request PKCS 11 operation.
+That call will assume the GNUTLS\PKCS11\ http://p11-glue.freedesktop.org/

-Normally you don't need to call this function since it is being called when the first PKCS 11 operation is requested using the GNUTLS\PKCS11\FLAG\AUTO flag.
+FLAG\AUTO flag.
 If another flags are required then it must be called independently prior to any PKCS 11 operation.